SchmidtDSE/afscgap/README.md

 <br>

 #### Basic queries
-The `afscgap.query` method is the main entry point into Python-based utilization.
+The `afscgap.Query` object is the main entry point into Python-based utilization.
 Calls can be written manually or generated in the [visual analytics tool](https://app.pyafscgap.org).
 For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska to get the median bottom temperature when they were observed:

 ```
 import statistics

 import afscgap

+# Build query
+query = afscgap.Query()
+query.filter_year(eq=2021)
+query.filter_srvy(eq='GOA')
+query.filter_scientific_name(eq='Pasiphaea pacifica')
-results = afscgap.query(
+results = query.execute()

-    year=2021,
-    srvy='GOA',
-    scientific_name='Pasiphaea pacifica'
-)
+# Get temperatures in Celsius

-temperatures = [record.get_bottom_temperature_c() for record in results]
+temperatures = [record.get_bottom_temperature(units='c') for record in results]

+# Take the median
 print(statistics.median(temperatures))
 ```

-Note that `afscgap.query` returns a [Cursor](https://pyafscgap.org/devdocs/afscgap/cursor.html#Cursor).
+Note that `afscgap.Query.execute` returns a [Cursor](https://pyafscgap.org/devdocs/afscgap/cursor.html#Cursor).
 One can iterate over this `Cursor` to access [Record](https://pyafscgap.org/devdocs/afscgap/model.html#Record) objects.
 You can do this with list comprehensions, maps, etc or with a good old for loop like in this example which gets a histogram of haul temperatures:

 ```
+# Mapping from temperature in Celsius to count
 count_by_temperature_c = {}

+# Build query
+query = afscgap.Query()
+query.filter_year(eq=2021)
+query.filter_srvy(eq='GOA')
+query.filter_scientific_name(eq='Pasiphaea pacifica')
-results = afscgap.query(
+results = query.execute()

-    year=2021,
-    srvy='GOA',
-    scientific_name='Pasiphaea pacifica'
-)
+# Iterate through results and count
 for record in results:
-    temp = record.get_bottom_temperature_c()
+    temp = record.get_bottom_temperature(units='c')
     temp_rounded = round(temp)
     count = count_by_temperature_c.get(temp_rounded, 0) + 1
     count_by_temperature_c[temp_rounded] = count

+# Print the result
 print(count_by_temperature_c)
 ```